stefbez/the-book-club/README.md

 Mockups, created on Balsamiq, were the first stage of planning the website can be found [here](/mockups/the-book-club-mockups.pdf)

+I created a copy of the database structure that can be viewed [here](/mockups/database-structure.png)

 The styling has changed slightly from the mockups, featuring a larger search bar on the library page to encourage users to search for favourite authors or genres or to find a review for a book theyve considered reading.
 Across the site a few buttons have changed or been positioned differently to shown to enhance UX.

 ## Features